rblac/plz/readme.md

 - comments start with a `#` symbol and terminate at the end of a line
 - `==` and `!=` are the equality and inequality operators, respectively
 - `?` prints the value of the identifier placed immediately after it
+- `!` evaluates a following expression, then prints the result